 - Pinch cream of tartar

-- Pinch of salt
+- Pinch kosher salt

-- 1/4 teaspoon pure vanilla extract
+- ¼ teaspoon pure vanilla extract

 - Graham Cracker Topping:

 - Tuck the overhang under itself all the way around.
 Rest your right thumb on the edge of the pie crust and using your left hand, shape a V. Push the two together, creating a large crimp.
 Work your way around the entire pie crust until you’re done.
 Stick the pie crust in the freezer while you make the filling.

 - Bring a medium pot filled with water to a boil.
 Drop the cubes of sweet potato in the water and boil for about 25 to 30 minutes, until very very tender.
 Drain and set aside.
 Using a ricer, add the sweet potato and press down until you’ve worked your way through all of the sweet potato.

 - Next, add the smashed sweet potato and pulse again until pureed and very smooth, about 1 minute.
 Remove the pie crust from the fridge and brush the edges with egg wash.

-- To make the 7-Minute Frosting: In large metal bowl, whisk together the water, sugar, egg whites, cream of tartar, and salt.
+- In large metal bowl, whisk together the water, sugar, egg whites, cream of tartar, and salt.
 Set bowl over pan of barely simmering water and mix using a spatula until the sugar has completely dissolved into the egg whites.
 Transfer to the counter and beat with handheld electric mixer at low speed.
 Gradually increase speed to high, beating until mixture holds stiff peaks, about 5 minutes and until it's cool and billowy.
 Beat in vanilla.
 (Frosting can be made 4 hours ahead and chilled, covered.)